bramoscazares/IndividualAssignment/README.txt

 SUMMARY: -----------------------------------------------------------------------------------------------------

-This is a text-based adventure game called "House Reaper", where you play as a burglar stealing items while the homeowner is away on vacation.
+This is a text-based adventure game called "House Reaper", where you play as a burglar stealing items while the homeowner is away.

 This homeowner is away on a business trip, and you take advantage of this opportunity to raid his home and get yourself some treasures you can sell for cash.

 SETUP: -----------------------------------------------------------------------------------------------------

-This game requires the text files for a normal playthrough:
+This game requires the following text files for a normal playthrough:

 "rooms.txt":
     This file has all information for the ROOMS on the map.